Migrating Linux To New Hardware

 The trailing backslashes are important, they tells rsync to recurse into the sourcedir and make it match up with the destdir.
 If you leave the trailing slash off of either source or destination, you get annoying behavior where rsync creates destdir/sourcedir and puts everything under it.

-I like to use rsync when doing a partition-to-partition copy or move, since those don't work too well if you interrupt them, whereas rsync can deal with being interrupted and reissued quite well.
+I like to use rsync when doing a partition-to-partition copy or move, since those don't work too well if you interrupt them, whereas rsync can deal with being interrupted and rerun quite well.

 The Easiest, Most Useful Rsync Case, Across the Network